-The monitoring objective for the current San Jose - Jackson monitoring site is population exposure and a neighborhood spatial scale, and is intended to represent air quality levels over a large area having a high population density.
+The monitoring objective for the current San Jose - Jackson monitoring site is population exposure and, at a neighborhood spatial scale, it is intended to represent air quality levels over a large area having a high population density.

-The San Jose - Jackson station is located on Jackson Street, 1.6 km northwest of the downtown core and has been in operation since 2002.
-Table 3-1 lists the NCore monitors operating at the station including the sampling methodology, sampling frequency, and spatial scale.
+The San Jose - Jackson site is located on Jackson Street, 1.6 km northwest of the downtown core and has been in operation since 2002.
+Table 3.1 lists the NCore monitors operating at the site including the sampling methodology, sampling frequency, and spatial scale.

-Because ambient concentrations of CO and SO_2 are well below the NAAQS at population-oriented sites across the U.S., EPA requires NCore sites to use higher sensitivity instruments than conventional instruments for these pollutants (note the use of Trace Level-Enhanced (TLE) type instruments for CO and SO_2).
+Because ambient concentrations of CO and $SO_2$ are well below the NAAQS at population-oriented sites across the U.S., EPA requires NCore sites to use higher sensitivity instruments than conventional instruments for these pollutants (note the use of Trace Level-Enhanced (TLE) type instruments for CO and $SO_2$ ).

-$PM{10-2.5}$ is measured using the difference between measurements of a pair of Partisol-Plus Model 2025 Sequential samplers, with one configured as a $PM{2.5}$ sampler and the other configured as a PM{10} sampler.
+$PM{10-2.5}$ is measured using the difference between measurements of a pair of Partisol-Plus Model 2025 Sequential samplers, with one configured as a $PM{2.5}$ sampler and the other configured as a $PM{10}$ sampler.

-On March 10, 2016, EPA issued a final rule revising monitoring requirements in 40 CFR Part 58.
+On March 10, 2016, EPA issued a final rule revising monitoring requirements in 40 CFR part 58.
 As a result, lead monitoring at NCore sites is not required after April 27, 2016.

-In March 2014, the Air District requested a waiver to discontinue NO_y monitoring at San Jose because the past three years of data showed an insignificant statistical difference between NO_x and NO_y and was approved by the EPA (see Appendix F).
-Under this approval, Livermore is the official PAMS site in the Bay Area and Air District will monitor NO_y at that location in addition to speciated $PM{2.5}$.
+In March 2014, the Air District requested a waiver to discontinue $NO_y$ monitoring at San Jose because the past three years of data showed an insignificant statistical difference between $NO_x$ and $NO_y$ and was approved by the EPA (see Appendix F).
+Under this approval, Livermore is the official PAMS site in the Bay Area and the Air District will monitor $NO_y$ at that location in addition to speciated $PM{2.5}$ .

-Table 3.1 - NCore Monitors at the San Jose - Jackson Site in 2021
+Table 3.1 - NCore Monitors at the San Jose - Jackson Site in 2022

-Pollutant Monitoring Method Sampling Frequency Spatial Scale CO (trace level) TECO 48i TLE Continuously Neighborhood O 3 TECO 49i Continuously Neighborhood SO 2 (trace level) TECO 43i TLE Continuously Neighborhood PM {2.5} - filter-based FRM Partisol-Plus 2025 w/VSCC 1:3 Neighborhood PM {2.5} - continuous FEM Met One FEM BAM 1020 Continuously Neighborhood PM2.5 Speciation (carbon) URG-3000N Sequential Particulate Speciation System 1:3 Neighborhood PM {2.5} Speciation (all other compounds) Met One SASS 1:3 Neighborhood NO y API 200EU/NO y Continuously Neighborhood NO (from NO y Analyzer) API 200EU/NO y Continuously Neighborhood PM {10-2.5} Partisol-Plus 2025 Sequential PM {10-2.5} Air Sampler Pair 1:3 Neighborhood Meteorological n/aa Continuously n/a
+Pollutant Monitoring Method Sampling Frequency Spatial Scale CO (trace level) TECO 48i TLE Continuously Neighborhood O 3 TECO 49i Continuously Neighborhood SO 2 (trace level) TECO 43i TLE Continuously Neighborhood PM 2.5 - filter-based FRM Partisol-Plus 2025 w/VSCC 1:3 Neighborhood PM 2.5 - continuous FEM Met One FEM BAM 1020 Continuously Neighborhood PM2.5 Speciation (carbon) URG-3000N Sequential Particulate Speciation System 1:3 Neighborhood PM 2.5 Speciation (all other compounds) Met One SASS 1:3 Neighborhood NO y API 200EU/NO y Continuously Neighborhood NO (from NO y Analyzer) API 200EU/NO y Continuously Neighborhood PM 10-2.5 Partisol-Plus 2025 Sequential PM 10-2.5 Air Sampler Pair 1:3 Neighborhood Meteorological n/aa Continuously n/a

-(a) EPA approved a waiver to use meteorological data from the San Jose Airport as official data for the NCore site
+(a) EPA approved a waiver to use meteorological data from the San Jose Airport as official data for the NCore site.